tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 By the end of the class, students will be able to:

-* Understand what NLP is, why we use it.
+* Understand what NLP is, and why we use it.

 * Understand and be able to implement the NLP workflow.